-1. In the short-run, efficient firms under monopolistic competition earn supernormal profits and they produce at a point where MC = MR. Diagram >The level of output that maximizes profits of a firm is determined at point E, where MC = MR. >The price OP is determined at a point where the output line meets the demand curve at point A. >The cost OC is determined at point B where the output line meets the average cost curve. >The firm earns abnormal profits because average revenue is greater than average cost at equilibrium level of output, as represented by the shaded area PACB.
+1. In the short-run, profits under monopolistic competition are maximised at an equilibrium point where MC = MR. Diagram

+>The level of output that maximizes profits of a firm is determined at point E, where MC = MR. >The price OP is determined at a point where the output line meets the demand curve at point A. >The cost OC is determined at point B where the output line meets the average cost curve. >The firm earns abnormal profits because average revenue is greater than average cost at equilibrium level of output, as represented by the shaded area PACB.

-LONG-RUN SITUATION OF A FIRM UNDER MONOPOLISTIC COMPETITION
+LONG-RUN PROFIT MAXIMSATION SITUATION OF A FIRM UNDER MONOPOLISTIC COMPETITION

-In the long-run, firms continue to aim at equilibrium where LMC = LMR, and this is where output is determined.
+In the long-run, firms continue to aim at maximizing profits at equilibrium where LMC = LMR, and this is where output is determined.
 Because of freedom of entry in the market, the short-run supernormal profits attract new firms, which lead to increase in the average costs of production hence the upward shift of the average cost curve.
 Diagram

->The level of output that maximizes profits is determined at point E where LMC = LMR (output OQ) >The price OP is determined at point A where the output line meets the LAR curve, and the LAR curve is tangent to LAC curve.
+>The level of output that maximizes profits is determined at point E where LMC = LMR (output OQ)

+>The price OP is determined at point A where the output line meets the LAR curve, and the LAR curve is tangent to LAC curve.